hyperstack-org/hyperstack/DOCS.md

   end

   render(DIV) do
-    "Hyperloop has been running for #{state.seconds} seconds".para end end
+    "Hyperstack has been running for #{state.seconds} seconds".para end end
 </pre></div>